ryandward/barcoder/README.md

 The BarCoder Toolkit is designed to facilitate genome-scale experiments with a focus on efficiency and accuracy.
 This toolkit offers a range of utilities for genomic data processing, including sequence alignment, data compression, and read analysis.

+## Important Disclaimer

+* The libraries hosted in the [Example Libraries](Example_Libraries/) directory are _specifically designed as edge cases for stress testing_ the BarCoder Toolkit.
+They aim to evaluate the toolkit's performance under various conditions and are **not** intended for direct application.

 ## Installation

 ### Conda/Mamba